@bicycle-codes/keys

 Get the AES key as a Uint8Array.

-async export (key:CryptoKey):Promise<Uint8Array>
+async function export (key:CryptoKey):Promise<Uint8Array>

 const exported = await AES.export(aesKey)